Licensed Yacht BrokersYachts for SaleBLUE TIME - WESTPORT FOR SALE

 Master head

-Both port and starboard VIPs provide built‑in dressers, nightstands and wardrobes with king‑size berths, upholstered headboards, drawers in the base and manual/hydraulic bed platforms; each has an entertainment system with a 32" Samsung 4K Smart TV (2021), two B&W two‑way ceiling speakers (2021), Apple TV, Kaleidescape and a Sonance base station.
-The VIP heads feature a stone‑topped vanity (2021) with vitreous double sink, a fixed oval portlight with removable stainless deadlight cover, a shower with frameless tempered glass doors, a Kohler bidet, thermostat, Headhunter Royal Flush toilet, lightweight stone flooring (2021) and a marble threshold.
+Both VIP staterooms to port and starboard offer built-in dressers and nightstands with wardrobes, and each showcases a king-sized berth with an upholstered headboard, drawers integrated into the bed base, and a manual/hydraulic bed platform.
+Every stateroom is appointed with a built-in entertainment system featuring a 32-inch Samsung 4K Smart TV (2021), two B&W two-way ceiling speakers (2021), Apple TV, Kaleidescape, and a Sonance base station.
+The en suite heads present a vanity with a stone countertop (2021) paired with a vitreous double sink, a fixed oval portlight with a removable stainless deadlight cover, and a shower enclosed by frameless tempered glass doors, while a Kohler bidet, thermostat, and Headhunter Royal Flush toilet provide further comfort and convenience.
+Lightweight stone flooring (2021) and a marble threshold complete the refined finish.

 Guest staterooms and heads